Territory of the Islamic State: Human rights

 The depopulation of Christians from the Middle East by the Islamic State as well as other organisations and governments has been formally recognised as an ongoing genocide by the United States, European Union, and United Kingdom.
 Christians remain the most persecuted religious group in the Middle East, and Christians in Iraq are “close to extinction”.
 According to estimates by the US State Department, the number of Christians in Iraq has fallen from 1.2 million 2011 to 120,000 in 2024, and the number in Syria from 1.5 million to 300,000, falls driven by persecution by Islamic terrorists.

 Shia Muslims were also persecuted, since 2014.
 Persecutions have taken place in Iraq, Syria, and other parts of the world.
 Shia Muslims have been killed and otherwise persecuted by IS.
 On 12 June 2014, the Islamic State killed 1,700 unarmed Shia Iraqi Army cadet recruits in the Camp Speicher massacre.
+The Camp Speicher massacre is the deadliest act of terrorism in Iraq and the second-deadliest single act of terrorism in the world to date, surpassed only by the September 11 attacks.
 IS has also targeted Shia prisoners.
 According to witnesses, after the militant group took the city of Mosul, they divided the Sunni prisoners from the Shia prisoners.
 Up to 670 Shia prisoners were then taken to another location and executed.
 Kurdish officials in Erbil reported on the incident of Sunni and Shia prisoners being separated and Shia prisoners being killed after the Mosul prison fell to IS.
 In a special report released on 2 September 2014, Amnesty International described how IS had "systematically targeted non-Sunni Muslim communities, killing or abducting hundreds, possibly thousands, of individuals and forcing more than tens of thousands of Shias, Sunnis, along with other minorities to flee the areas it has captured since 10 June 2014".
 The most targeted Shia groups in Nineveh Governorate were Shia Turkmens and Shabaks.